baliyanvinay/Good-READS/README.md

 ### Book_Templates:
 Book home page to list all the available books.
 Main css for home.

-## Problems:
-1. CSS Grid is missing some property, does not cover whole page.
-2. Fontsize for the content is too small
-3. Absolute footer position is overlapped by CSS grid when there are more rows.

 ## Static File structure
 For each apps, static files resides insides the static/app/ folder.
 For example, the css files for accounts app shall be available in accounts/static/account/css/signup.css
 'collectstatic' will collect all files from these apps and will put them in project static folder.
 This is only for deployment but a good practise.